AEmilioDiStefano/ros2_ws/instructions_IRL.md

 (depicted above is one example of a viable option, your jumper cables may look different)

-## ONE chassis with **FOUR** DC gear motors
+## ONE chassis with **FOUR** DC gear motors (make sure to buy a wheel for each motor, 4 total)

-These DC motors are easy to find at hobby shops.
-You can make your own chassis or buy a chassis which includes four motors similar to the yellow motors depicted below
+**These DC gear motors are easy to find at hobby shops**.
+You can make your own chassis or buy an assembled chassis that already includes four motors similar to the yellow DC gear motors depicted below

 ![host-and-port](media/motors_with_chassis.jpeg)
 <br>